-All authorized overtime in excess of one hundred eighty-two (182) hours over a twenty-four (24) day work period shall be compensated at the rate of time and one half.
+All authorized overtime in excess of one hundred eighty-two (182) hours over a twenty-four (24) day work period shall be compensated in pay or compensatory time off at the rate of time and one half.
 Overtime over eight (8) minutes but less than thirty-eight (38) minutes shall be rounded to the thirty (30) minutes.